python/mypy/docs/source/command_line.rst

     For more details, see :ref:`ignore-missing-imports`.

+.. option:: --follow-untyped-imports

+    This flag makes mypy analyze imports without stubs or a py.typed marker.

 .. option:: --follow-imports {normal,silent,skip,error}

     This flag adjusts how mypy follows imported modules that were not